 Codependency in relationships can be extremely toxic, especially to the individual who is struggling with the codependent issues.
 Individuals who are codependent tend to make their relationships more important than anything else—including their own well-being.
-Those whom he or she are codependent on often give very little of themselves, continuing the cycle of codependent behavior.
+Those on whom the individual is codependent often give very little of themselves, continuing the cycle of codependent behavior.
 This type of codependency can be extremely harmful to both parties, often more dangerous for the individual struggling with the codependency issues.

 Symptoms of Codependency

-There are a few key signs of codependency in a relationship, that can become negative for a codependent individual.
+There are a few key signs of codependency in a relationship that can become negative for a codependent individual.
 Some of the main symptoms of codependency are:

-Fear of true expression – A codependent individual is less likely to voice his or her true feelings for fear that he or she might upset and/or scare away their significant other.
-This can cause them to bottle up their emotions to point where they develop serious health problems such as anxiety, depression, or more.
+Fear of true expression – A codependent individual is less likely to voice his or her true feelings for fear of upsetting and/or scaring away his or her significant other.
+This can cause individuals to bottle up their emotions to the point where they develop serious health problems such as anxiety, depression, or more.

 Inability to be alone – Codependency causes people to be unable to be by themselves, as they have a consistent underlying need to care for another being.
 Being in a relationship also helps individuals to obtain their self-esteem through others.
-This can lead him or her to develop negative relationships with all the wrong people, causing him or her to suffer from further emotional distress or harm.
+This can lead individuals to develop negative relationships with the wrong kind of people, causing them to suffer from further emotional distress or harm.

 The Solution for Codependency In Relationships